nrfconnect/sdk-nrf/applications/nrf_desktop/doc/leds.rst

 **********************

 The LED color is achieved by setting the proper pulse widths for the PWM signals.
-To achieve the desired LED effect, colors for the given LED are periodically updated using work (:c:type:`struct k_delayed_work`).
+To achieve the desired LED effect, colors for the given LED are periodically updated using work (:cpp:class:`k_delayed_work`).
 One work automatically updates the color of a single LED.

 This module turns off all LEDs when the application goes to the power down state.